-- 2019 29 July to 28 September, or from 18 November 2019 to 18 January 2020.
-2020 29 July to 28 September, or from 18 November 2020 to 18 January 2021. - 4.
-Applicable in each of 2018, 2019, and 2020, all purse seine vessels of class 6 that target adult yellowfin tuna (that have dolphin mortality limits (DMLs)) must stop fishing in the Convention Area for an additional 8 days contiguous with the closure periods of paragraph 3. - 5.
+2020 - 29 July to 28 September, or from 18 November 2020 to 18 January 2021.

+- 4. Applicable in each of 2018, 2019, and 2020, all purse seine vessels of class 6 that target adult yellowfin tuna (that have dolphin mortality limits (DMLs)) must stop fishing in the Convention Area for an additional 8 days contiguous with the closure periods of paragraph 3. - 5.
 Applicable in each of 2018, 2019, and 2020, each purse seine vessel of class 6 shall be subject to a limit on the combined retained catches of bigeye and yellowfin tuna from sets on floating objects and from non-associated sets.
-The annual rate-limit is shall be no more than [1.0 mt/m] of vessel capacity (as recorded on the IATTC Regional Vessel Register as of January 1, 2017).
+The annual limit is [1.0 mt/m3] of vessel capacity (as recorded on the IATTC Regional Vessel Register as of January 1, 2017).
 The IATTC scientific staff shall annually review and recommend any necessary adjustments to the catch limit in the context of the stock assessments and fishing capacity to ensure fishing mortality is not exceeding MSY.
 Based on the recommendations of the IATTC scientific staff, the Commission shall consider these adjustments for adoption.
 The IATTC staff shall provide updates of the catch data by trip to the CPCs and the CPCs shall make these estimates available to vessel owners or operators for tracking purposes.
 Once a vessel reaches [80%] of its limit, the owner or operator shall monitor the catch by set and may use estimates from the weekly catch reports by observers to ensure the limit is not exceeded.
 CPCs shall take the necessary measures to ensure that vessels flying their flag do not exceed their annual limit.
 CPCs shall report to the IATTC any overage in accordance with the compliance process under Resolution C-11-07.
 For compliance purposes, the finalized catch data provided by the IATTC staff will be used to compare to the catch limit for each vessel.
 Any overage of an annual limit by a vessel shall be deducted from that vessel's limit the following year.
 Underages (i.e., any portion of the annual limit not caught in a calendar year) may not be carried forward to the following year and are not transferrable. - 6.
-Notwithstanding the provisions of paragraph 3, purse-seine vessels of IATTC capacity class 4 (between 182 and 272 metric tons carrying capacity) may make a single fishing trip of up to 30 days duration during the specified closure periods, provided that any such vessel carries an observer authorized pursuant to of the On-Board Observer Program of the Agreement on the International Dolphin Conservation Program (AIDCP). - 7.
+Notwithstanding the provisions of paragraph 3, purse-seine vessels of IATTC capacity class 4 (between 182 and 272 metric tons carrying capacity) may make a single fishing trip of up to 30 days duration during the specified closure periods, provided that any such vessel carries an observer authorized pursuant to the Agreement on the International Dolphin Conservation Program (AIDCP). - 7.
 The fishery for yellowfin, bigeye, and skipjack tuna by purse-seine vessels within the area of 96° and 110°W and between 4°N and 3°S illustrated in Figure 1 shall be closed from 0000 hours on 29 September to 2400 hours on 29 October in each of 2017, 2018, 2019, and 2020.